-Why Chapter 7 Is Not at An Ideal Option To Save Your Home?
+Why Chapter 7 Is Not An Ideal Option To Save Your Home?

 This policy does not help to meet delinquent mortgage payments through the bankruptcy case.
-Moreover, the court cannot compel the mortgage company to fix any repayment plan with you.
+Moreover, the court cannot compel the mortgage company to organize any repayment plan with you.

 This is the biggest benefit of Chapter 7 bankruptcy.
 When it is filed, the property or home gets an automatic stay against foreclosure.
-It stops creditors to collect your home from you.
-A court can punish creditors if they anyhow try to collect your home once you have already filed for bankruptcy.
+It stops creditors from collecting your home from you.
+A court can punish creditors if they try to collect your home once you have already filed for bankruptcy.
 This is a temporary cease and if your home is scheduled for a foreclosure sale, it will also stop that.